 How Does Work Affect Social Security Benefits?

-You can receive Social Security benefits and work at the same time.
-In fact, you can collect at age 62, whether you’re working or not.
-However, if you collect benefits before your full retirement age, your benefits will be temporarily reduced by $1 for every $2 you earn above $15,720 in 2015.
-If you work during the year you reach full retirement age, $1 in benefits will be deducted for every $3 you earn above a higher limit ($41,880 in 2015), but only counting earnings before the month you reach your full retirement age.
+You can receive Social Security benefits and work at the same time—you can collect at age 62 whether you’re working or not.
+However, if you collect benefits before your full retirement age, your benefits will be temporarily reduced by $1 for every $2 you earn above $18,960 per year in 2021.
+If you work during the year you reach full retirement age, $1 in benefits will be deducted for every $3 you earn above a higher limit ($50,520 in 2021), but only counting earnings before the month you reach your full retirement age.